edmaputra/ilm/docs/requirements/project_requirements.md

 - A project MAY have a description (0-500 characters)
 - A project MUST have an owner (User ID)
 - A project MUST have creation and last updated timestamps
+- A project MUST track who created it (created_by User ID)
+- A project MUST track who last updated it (updated_by User ID)
 - A project MUST start with "Active" status by default

 ### 2.2 Project Information Management (FR-P-002)